Alien Ant Farm: Musical style and influences

-Although initially grouped in with the nu metal movement of the late 1990s and early 2000s, the band's sound also crosses over into other genres, such as alternative rock, alternative metal, post-grunge, punk rock, and pop punk.
+Although initially grouped in with the nu metal movement of the late 1990s and early 2000s, the band has since been classified under various other genres, such as alternative rock, alternative metal, post-grunge, punk rock, and pop punk.
 Spin stated in 2003 that their hit cover of Michael Jackson's "Smooth Criminal" proved that "nu metal could be funny on purpose".

-The band's influences include Faith No More and Primus.
+The band's influences include 311, Faith No More, and Primus.